 Due to differences in U.S. and Korean employment practices, CS Korea recommends consulting Korean employment agencies before hiring.

 According to Korea FTC (Fair Trade Commission), in 2014, nearly 3,482 franchises were registered in Korea (i.e., approximately 2,521 were food service franchises, 313 were retail franchises, and 648 were service franchises).

 Franchisors interested in this market should take into consideration the following:

 Korean franchisees are reluctant to pay high franchising fees and royalties often required by U.S. companies.
-Minimum facility size and number of store openings required by some U.S. franchisors are also a challenge for the Korean franchisee.
-The expensive nature of the commercial real estate sector in Korea can potentially affect the feasibility of a project, which may otherwise offer great promise in other markets.
-Korean franchisees prefer to do business with U.S. franchisors offering established brand names to Korean consumers, as well as offering American-style, systematic operations and management skills.
+Minimum facility size and number of store openings required by some U.S. franchisors are also a challenge for the Korean franchisees.
+The expensive nature of the commercial real estate sector in Korea can potentially affect the feasibility of a project which may otherwise offer great promise in other markets.
+Korean franchisees prefer to do business with U.S. franchisors that offer established brand names to Korean consumers, as well as offering American-style, systematic operations and management skills.

 Generally, there are four types of franchise investors in Korea:

-Potential franchisors should also be aware of issues relating to the National Commission for Corporate Partnership (NCCP).
-One of NCCP’s important roles is the designation of industries reserved for small and medium-sized enterprises (SMEs) in Korea.
-Once designated, store expansions can be limited to certain geographic areas, or nationwide expansion can be limited to certain of number of stores.
-Restrictions are applicable to large companies which are specifically designated by the NCCP.
-In 2013, the NCCP designated several service providers, including bakeries and restaurants, and some manufacturing industries, as ‘reserved’ for SMEs.
-The restrictions applicable to the designated companies, within the relevant industries, will be valid for three years.
+Potential franchisors should also be aware of issues relating to the Korean Commission for Corporate Partnership (KCCP).
+One of KCCP’s important roles is the designation of the industries reserved for small and medium enterprises (SMEs).
+Once designated, store expansions can be limited to certain geographic areas or nationwide expansion can be limited to certain of number of stores.
+In 2013, the KCCP designated several business sectors, including bakeries and restaurants, and some manufacturing industries as reserved for SMEs.
+The restrictions applicable to the relevant industries are valid for 3 years and can be renewed for an additional 3 years.